tattali/FullCalendarBundle/doc/doctrine-crud.md

 We now have to link the CRUD to the calendar

-To do this modify listener to access to the router interface
+To do this modify the listener to access to the router interface

 ```php
 <?php
 namespace AppBundle\EventListener;

 // ...